Bet You Think I'm Lonely

-Bet You Think I'm Lonely was the third album released by the Wild Strawberries, and the only album released under the band's own label Strawberry Records.
-It followed the release of the song Life Sized Marilyn Monroe, which also became a track on this album.
+Bet You Think I'm Lonely is the third album released by the Wild Strawberries, and the only album released under the band's own label Strawberry Records.
+It followed the release of the song "Life Sized Marilyn Monroe", which also became a track on this album.
 It was originally released in 1994, and the band toured to support and promote it in 1995.
 It was re-released in 1998 by Nettwerk, with whom the Wild Strawberries had signed a contract in 1995.
 The re-release featured cover artwork that was not as dark as the original.

 Notable songs which received airplay on Canadian radio include the title track, "Life-Sized Marilyn Monroe" and "Crying Shame".

-The band was nominated in the "Best New Group" category for the Juno Awards of 1995 as a result of the success of this album.
+The band was nominated in the Best New Group category for the Juno Awards of 1995 as a result of the success of this album.